Considering Weight Loss Surgery?

 You’ve come to the right place.
-With no program fee and affordable self-pay options, Chesapeake Regional Healthcare’s weight loss surgery program offers high quality care with positive results for our patients—as our patients can attest.
-From pre-admission and pre-operative screenings to post-operative care, treatment and support, our team is there for you each step of the way.
+With no program fee and affordable self-pay options, Chesapeake Regional Healthcare’s weight loss surgery program offers high quality care with positive results—as our patients can attest.
+From pre-admission and pre-operative screenings to post-operative care, treatment and support, our team is there for you each step of the way

 The U.S. National Institutes of Health recommends weight loss surgery as an option for those who have a body mass index of 35 or greater and have other health risks.

 We know the decision to have weight loss surgery is not simple, but it can be life changing.
-That’s why we offer free, twice-monthly free informational seminars on the second and fourth Tuesday of the month.
+That’s why we offer free, twice-monthly informational seminars on the second and fourth Tuesday of the month.
 You’ll meet our Metabolic and Bariatric Coordinator and one of the board-certified bariatric surgeons, as they walk you through our program requirements and success stories.
-Sign up by calling 757-312-3000 or clicking the link below.

 Our surgeons perform three types of weight loss surgery, and will work with you to determine which is best for you after testing and individual consultation.